-In addition to the test report, a set of one (1) hour of logged data, with active frequency control, according to Subsection 5.2, should be submitted to the TSO.
+In addition to the test report, a set of one (1) hour of logged data, in accordance with Subsection 5.2, shall be submitted to the TSO.
+The test shall include active frequency control with at least FCR-N active, recommended to be activated on maximal capacity, if applicable.